University of New Mexico

-UNM comprises twelve colleges and schools, including the only law school in New Mexico.
-It offers 215 degree and certificate programs, including 94 baccalaureate, 71 master and 37 doctoral degrees.
+UNM comprises twelve colleges and schools, including a medical school and the only law school in New Mexico.
+It offers 215 degree and certificate programs, including 94 baccalaureate, 71 master, and 37 doctoral degree programs.
 The main campus spans 800 acre in central Albuquerque, with branch campuses in Gallup, Los Alamos, Rio Rancho, Taos, and Los Lunas.

-UNM is identified as having "very high research activity" by the Carnegie Classification.
+UNM is classified among "R1: Doctoral Universities - Very high research activity".
 According to the National Science Foundation, it spent over $243 million on research and development in 2021, ranking 103rd in the U.S. UNM is classified as a Hispanic-Serving Institution (HSI) by the U.S. Department of Education, with nearly half its students being Hispanic.

 UNM's 16 varsity sports programs, known as the Lobos, compete in NCAA Division I (FBS for football) and are members of the Mountain West Conference; the school has won national championships in skiing and cross country running.
 UNM's official colors are cherry and silver.
 The school has approximately 200,000 alumni worldwide.

 History

 Founding

-The University of New Mexico was founded on February 28, 1889, with the passage of House Bill No. 186 by the Legislative Assembly of the Territory of New Mexico, which stipulated that:Said institution is hereby located at or near the town of Albuquerque, in the county of Bernalillo within two miles north of railroad avenue in said town, upon a tract of good high and dry land, of not less than twenty acres suitable for the purposes of such institution.The bill also university when New Mexico became a state.
-Bernard Shandon Rodey, a judge of the territory of New Mexico, pushed for Albuquerque as the location of the university and was one of the authors of the statute that created UNM, earning him the title of "Father of the University."
+The University of New Mexico was founded on February 28, 1889, with the passage of House Bill No. 186 by the Legislative Assembly of the Territory of New Mexico, which stipulated that:

+Said institution is hereby located at or near the town of Albuquerque, in the county of Bernalillo within two miles north of railroad avenue in said town, upon a tract of good high and dry land, of not less than twenty acres suitable for the purposes of such institution.

+The act also provided that UNM was "intended to be the state University when New Mexico shall [be] admitted as a state into the Union".
+Bernard Shandon Rodey, a judge of the territory of New Mexico, pushed for Albuquerque as the location of the university and was one of the authors of the statute that created UNM, earning him the title of "Father of the University".
 Two years later, Elias S. Stover became the first president of the University and the following year the university's first building, Hodgin Hall, opened.